 The Guard Scorpion is one of the first truly obvious victims of FFVII’s sometimes questionable translation.
 We’re not talking quite, say, FFV’s original translation, or certainly no Zero Wing, but FFVII still screws up a number of sequences.
 For starters, quite a few series standards, like recurring enemies, which are needlessly mis-translated into other names, even including some actual mythical creatures with proper names the localization team overlooked.
 I hear-tell that Square wouldn’t switch over to an external translating team until after the FFV debacle (which occurred not long after this), but I assume that that means FFVIII will be relatively safe.
 FFTactics was originally translated by the same awful internal team (between FFVII and V), but Kyle and I will be sidestepping that by playing the remake.

 So what’s wrong about the Guard Scorpion?
 Oh, it’s simple.
 Like every first boss in the main series since the Mist Dragon in FFIV, the Guard Scorpion makes a shallow attempt at variety (and more importantly, tutorial) by entering a phase when you shouldn’t attack it.
 Half-way through the fight, it raises its mechanical tail and Cloud says: “Attack while it’s [sic] tail’s up!
 It’s gonna counterattack with its laser.”
-This sentence is misleading enough as is but it’s made infinitely worse by the fact that the text is broken up into two text boxes, split right between sentences, making it seem even more like the game is ordering you to attack while the tail is up (see the attached screenshot).
-Things are even worse if Cloud is dead, at which point Barret will speak instead, and Barret doesn’t know if the Guard Scorpion will counterattack or what.
+This sentence is misleading enough as is, but it’s made infinitely worse by the fact that the text is broken up into two text boxes, split right between sentences, making it seem even more like the game is ordering you to attack while the tail is up (see the attached screenshot).
+Things are even worse if Cloud is dead, at which point Barret will speak instead, and Barret doesn’t know if the Guard Scorpion will counterattack or anything!
 Barret just says “Let’s see what it does when it’s [sic] tail’s up…”

 Later, I attacked again because I was too eager with my first ever Limit Break.
 I’ll take the blame for that one.